SolidityOps/blocksecops-aws-infrastructure/README.md

 - Check Terraform state for resource configuration
 - Use AWS Console for real-time resource monitoring
 - Review ElastiCache CloudWatch dashboards for cache performance
+- Validate Kubernetes components using the provided validation scripts